 - CFS 37 and CFS 139 may not be taken concurrently.

 - Completion of the victim services cluster may lead to the Certificate in Victim Services.
 See Criminology Department adviser for approval.

-- Students majoring in family science or fashion merchandising are required to earn a grade of C or better in all major courses.
+- Students majoring in family science are required to earn a grade of C or better in all major courses.
 A grade of CR/NC counts in the major only if it is the sole method of grading specified for a particular course.